-We love finding things to smile and laugh about even in the little things, but especially now since we are isolated at home.
+We love finding things to smile and laugh about, even in the little things, especially since we are isolated at home.
 Sometimes my son and I just look out the window to see what birds we can spot, or we dress up and be silly, play hide and seek blindfolded (mama and papa wear the blindfold – not our son just yet), make up games and stories, bake, and more.

 Think outside the box and add some pizazz to your homeschooling.
-Of course there are a ton of great learning apps, but shoot for hands-on, interactive fun without technology too:
+Of course, there are a ton of great learning apps, but shoot for hands-on, interactive fun without technology too:

 - Teach math and counting using puffs or pretzels

-- For reading, use letter magnets on the fridge
+- For reading, use letter magnets on the fridge.

 - Teach science by doing a cool experiment (here are 20 science experiments toddlers can do at home – these would even work for elementary school kids)